hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 There is not a standard set of instructions when it comes to imagery alignment issues.
 It is very dependent on context.
 Sometimes mappers are instructed to align to GPS traces, sometimes they are told to align to mapped linear features such as highways and waterways.
 Here is a sample approach:

 1. Clearly state which imagery is to be considered the reference to which anything else should be aligned.
-In this case let us assume that the reference is Maxar.
+In this case let us assume that the reference is Bing.
-2. Make sure that all existing features which are also visible on Maxar are aligned with Maxar imagery, i.e. realign if necessary.
+2. Make sure that all existing features which are also visible on Bing are aligned with Bing imagery, i.e. realign if necessary.
-3. Add new features from the now correctly aligned Maxar imagery.
+3. Add new features from the now correctly aligned to Bing imagery.

 Often mappers are instructed to look for _least effort_ when it comes to imagery alignment issues.
 Which means that contributors are told to vary their approach depending on the situation in their individual task: